 To maintain security of sources, the Energy Policy Act of 2005 (EPAct) directed the NRC to establish and lead the Radiation Source Protection and Security Task Force (Task Force) to evaluate and provide recommendations to the President and Congress periodically relating to the security of radiation sources in the U.S. from potential terrorist threats, including acts of sabotage, theft, or use of a radiation source in a radiological dispersal device.
 The EPAct named 12 Federal agencies to the Task Force.
-In addition to the named agencies, the NRC invited the U.S. Department of Health and Human Services and the Office of Science and Technology Policy to participate.
-To accomplish the mission in view of the regulatory responsibilities divided in the U.S. between the NRC and the Agreement States, the Task Force also invited representatives of the Organization of Agreement States and the Conference of Radiation Control Program Directors to participate as non-voting members.
-The Task Force issued its first report in 2006,1 and is scheduled to issue another report in 2010.
-The NRC's policy on security requirements, for radioactive sources, is aligned with the recommendations of the first Task Force report.
+In addition to the named agencies, the NRC invited the U.S. Department of Health and Human Services and the White House Office of Science and Technology Policy to participate.
+To accomplish the mission in view of the regulatory responsibilities divided in the U.S. between the NRC and the Agreement States, the Task Force also invited a representatives of the Organization of Agreement States and the Conference of Radiation Control Program Directors to participate as a non-voting members.
+NRC has coordinated with these partners consistent with its regulatory role, to enhance the security of sources, including CsCl.
+The Task Force issued its first report in 2006, and is scheduled to issue another report in 2010.
+The NRC's policy on security requirements, for radioactive sources, are is aligned with the recommendations of the first Task Force report.